maggiekoesno/CZ2002_Project/README.md

 ### Prerequisites

 Make sure you have installed the latest [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) in order to use `java` and `javac`.
-Don't forget to add JDK's bin folder to PATH.
+Don't forget to add JDK's `bin` folder to `PATH`.

 Verify the installation of `java` with: